reviewboard/rbtools/docs/rbtools/workflows/sos.rst

 1. :ref:`Create a SOS changelist for your changes (optional)
    <rbtools-workflow-sos-step1>`

 2. :ref:`Post your changes for review (via changelist or selection)
    <rbtools-workflow-sos-step2>`

 3. :ref:`Make changes based on feedback and re-post for review
    <rbtools-workflow-sos-step3>`

 4. :ref:`Commit your change to SOS <rbtools-workflow-sos-step4>`

 5. :ref:`Close your review request <rbtools-workflow-sos-step5>`

-We'll follow go over these concepts and then :ref:`show you an example session <rbtools-workflow-sos-example>`.
+We'll go over these concepts and then
+:ref:`show you an example session <rbtools-workflow-sos-example>`.